Home

 Part III: Mixture

-In the following exercise, we will look at a combined USANS/SANS dataset of Pea protein (plant-based protein with potential to replace animal protein).
-The protein is in solution.
+In the following exercise, we will look at a combined USANS/SANS dataset (USANS is Ultra-small-angle neutron scattering) of Pea protein (plant-based protein with potential to replace animal protein).
+The protein is suspended in a solution.
 Determine structural characteristics and fit the data.
-You may use the following step-by-step guide.- Step 1: visual inspection.
-From visual inspection (remember: log-log plot), determine any slopes or Guinier regions.
+You may use the following step-by-step guide:- Step 1: visual inspection From visual inspection (remember: log-log plot), determine any slopes or Guinier regions.
 Identify any Guinier regions (to estimate $R_g$) or slopes.
-Data seems to contain a slope at low-$q$, followed by a Guinier region and ending in a background level.

-- Step 3: choose model In this case, the initial slope is high, meaning that it may be a mix of structures, with the high slope representing large aggregates, and the Guinier representing smaller particles in solution.
+- Step 3: choose model The initial slope is high, meaning that it may be a mixture of different structures, with the high slope representing large aggregates, and the Guinier region representing smaller particles in solution.
 A mix of structures (as opposed to one hierarchical structure) can be fitted with a sum - one model for each structure.

-Here, you can combine a power law (for the low-q slope) and guinier_porod.
+Here, you can combine a power law (for the low-q slope) and Guinier model.
 In SasView: Fitting > Add/Multiply models.
-Select the two models to combine, give the model a name and a description (could be the same as the name, or a space, if you are lazy). - Step 4: guess parameters.
-Plug in the values from step 2 and adjust until you have reasonable consistency with data.
+Select the two models to combine, give the model a name and a description (could be the same as the name, or a space, if you are lazy).
+Your combined model can now be found in the category "Plugin Models" - Step 4: guess parameters Insert values from step 2 and adjust (compute, no fitting yet) until you have reasonable consistency with data.

-Set the parameter $s$ to zero, as the proteins are expected to be globular. - Step 5: fit(!): Refine the parameters.
-You may fix some parameters (besides from s and the scale, or restrain parameters to a reasonable interval using min and max columns).
+- Step 5: fit(!)
+Refine the parameters.
+You may fix some parameters (Besides the scale, or restrain parameters to a reasonable interval using the min and max columns).

 You may get something similar to this.
-The "ripples" at $q\sim0.004$ comes from SANS resolution effects at overlapping setting that are merged into a single datafile.
+The "ripples" at $q\sim0.004$ come from SANS resolution effects at overlapping settings that are merged into a single datafile.

 Challenges

 - Challenge 2: The pea protein from Part III was also measured in the gel phase (as opposed to in solution).
 Describe the structural differences between the solution and gel states.
+You may also try to fit the data.
 Download the SAXS data of pea protein in the gel state here.
+Optionally, you can compare your findings to Tiong et al., 2025.

 Perspectives

-- The unified fit model and other shape-independent models are also available in the Irena software for fitting saxs/sans data.
-You may use this software for the tutorial (video guide by Ian Llavsky for using the unified fit in Irena).
+- The unified fit model and other shape-independent models are also available in the Irena software for fitting SAXS/SANS data.
+You may use this software for the tutorial (video guide by Jan Ilavsky for using the unified fit in Irena).

 Help and feedback